 Other consumer advocates are echoing her message: “We all see the devastation on the news and feel helpless,” says Amy Nofziger, who oversees the AARP Fraud Watch Network Helpline (877-908-3360).
 “And since most of us can’t do any of the recovery efforts that need to be done, we want to give of our resources, but criminals will exploit our generous nature to want to help and have you to donate to their sham charities.”

-Nofziger and others familiar with holiday charity scams have tips to help ensure that your gift will benefit a good cause — not a con artist.
+Nofziger and others familiar with charity scams have tips to help ensure that your gift will benefit a good cause — not a con artist.

-1. Do your homework.
+1. Do your homework

+“Investigate before you invest,” says Steve Bernas, president and CEO of the Better Business Bureau of Chicago and Northern Illinois.
 The BBB Wise Giving Alliance monitors and evaluates charities; visit its site to find reports on your chosen cause.
 Other watchdogs include the American Institute of Philanthropy’s Charity Watch (www.charitywatch.org), Charity Navigator (www.charitynavigator.org) and GuideStar (www.guidestar.org).

-2. Know the warning signs for fraud.
+2. Know the warning signs for fraud

 When the phone rings and you’re pressured to give, “caution is the watchword,” the Federal Communications Commission advises.
 “If an unsolicited call seems suspicious, or you feel a caller is trying to strong-arm you for a donation, hang up and don’t answer if you get a call back.
 There are plenty of legitimate charities with which you can initiate contact.”